DataSF/draft-publishing-standards/formats/date-and-time.md

 Durations can be automatically calculated if you provide a separate start and end period in your dataset.
 If you also want to provide a duration, please:
 * Provide the milliseconds between the start and end period
   * Milliseconds can be rolled up to any other time interval and is the most flexible representation
-  * Use duration in your column name but prepend with a useful descriptor
+  * Use duration in your column name but prepend with a useful descriptor, e.g:
     * flight_duration
     * response_duration
     * dwell_time_duration